CMU-17-214/f2023/labs/lab06.md

 1. **Feature envy**: when one class uses a lot of another’s functionality.
 This strongly indicates that some of the work being done in the former belongs in the latter (information expert).
   - Refactoring: move methods/fields, possibly part or some of them, to the information expert.
 This might work for inappropriate intimacy (below), but if both classes really need the same fields, create a delegate, used by both instead.
-  - Related: **inappropriate intimacy**, where one class relies too much on the implementation details (fields, protected methods) of another
+  - Related: **inappropriate intimacy**, where one class relies too much on the implementation details (fields, protected methods) of another.

 2. **Large (“god”) class**: one class that has many responsibilities (poor cohesion).
   - Refactoring: extract classes to delegate too, sub-class if you need inheritance.
 Also helps to extract an interface, to identify the important components.
   - Related: **middle man**, where one class only exists to delegate work elsewhere.
 But note that this smell applies to classes that don’t do any actual work, and can also show up in small classes.

 3. **Message chains**: one method makes a series of calls on the return values of another.
 Think of the CardDeck → FlashCard.getStatus() → CardStatus.getSuccesses example from the midterm.
-  - Refactoring: create a delegate method in the intermediate class (e.g. ‘getSuccesses’ on ‘FlashCard’.
+  - Refactoring: create a delegate method in the intermediate class (e.g. ‘getSuccesses’ on ‘FlashCard’).

 4. **Shotgun Surgery**: making any change requires changing a lot of code (bad responsibility assignment).